Flourless Chocolate Pumpkin Roll Cake

 For the chocolate sponge cake:

-- Coat a rimmed baking sheet (jelly roll pan) with cooking spray and line with parchment paper.
-Spray the parchment with more cooking spray and dust with 1 Tbsp cocoa powder.
+- Preheat oven to 350°F. Coat a rimmed baking sheet (jelly roll pan) with cooking spray and line with parchment paper.
+Spray the parchment with more cooking spray and dust with 1 Tablespoon cocoa powder (of the 7 Tablespoons unsweetened cocoa powder)

 - With clean beaters and a large clean bowl beat the egg whites to form stiff peaks.